2017-08-31 05:33:34 • ID: 1648

 Technologically we find a mélange of mainly discoidal, Levallois and blade techniques.
-Therefore some researchers question the Quina Rhodanian as a separate entity.
+Therefore some researchers question the reality of a Rhodanian as a separate Quina entity.
 They do not deny that some original Quina-features are present, but argue that they are rare and variable.

 We wait for a detailled comparisions with classic Quina ensembles from the French S/W to answer the question of orginality for the Rhodanien: The last synthesis about this topic was written by the great prehistorian J.-M. Le Tensorer in 1978.